00-00-00-11/ProfessorOak/README.md

 generate_scores.py
 ------------------------------

-Takes the target and the predictions, and generates scores as a JSON according to a somewhat complex process.
-I'll describe this full when I can be arsed.
+Takes the target and the predictions, and generates scores as a JSON according to a somewhat complex process described in the manual.

 professor_oak_cnn.h5